susan8098/susan8098/README.md

 ### Hi there 👋

+My name is Susan (she/her), I'm a front-end developer currently based in Toronto 🇨🇦.
+I'm originally from Taiwan 🇹🇼.

 <!--
 **susan8098/susan8098** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.